renqiankun/markdown-it-fusion-demo/README.md

 // Instantiate markdown-it and use the plugin const md = MarkdownIt().use(mdFusion, {
   components: {
-    'my-component': { component: shallowRef(MyComponent) }
+    // Use shallowRef or a string (the component needs to be matched later by yourself) 'my-component': { component: shallowRef(MyComponent) }
   }
 })